 When it comes to the management of your project, there are many self build routes available (you can even choose to mix and match the options to suit).

-Adam Street led his neighbours in a custom build scheme to replace their existing flats in London in this award-winning project.
+Adam Street led his neighbours in an incredible custom build scheme to replace their existing flats in London in this award-winning project

 It’s important to note that custom build and self build are not interchangeable terms — though we are considering custom build one of our self build routes here.
 Former housing minister Brandon Lewis said: “The definition of self build covers someone who directly organises the design and construction of their new home, while custom build covers someone who commissions a specialist developer to help deliver their own home.”